Orthograde posture

-Orthograde is a term derived from Greek ὀρθός, orthos ("right", "true", "straight") + Latin gradi (to walk) that describes a manner of walking which is upright, with the independent motion of limbs.
+Orthograde is a term derived from Greek ὀρθός, orthos ("right", "true", "straight") + Latin gradi (to walk) that describes a manner of walking in an upright posture, with the independent motion of limbs.
 Both New and Old World monkeys are primarily arboreal, and they have a tendency to walk with their limbs swinging in parallel to one another.
 This differs from the manner of walking demonstrated by the apes.

 Chimpanzees, gorillas, orangutans and humans, when walking, walk upright, and their limbs swing in opposition to one another for balance (unlike monkeys, apes lack a tail to use for balance).
 Disadvantages related to upright walking do exist for primates, since their primary mode of locomotion is quadrupedalism.
 This upright locomotion is called "orthograde posture".
 Orthograde posture in humans was made possible through millions of years of evolution.
 In order to walk upright with maximum efficiency, the skull, spine, pelvis, lower limbs, and feet all underwent evolutionary changes.